 Platform for Clinical Trials in Nutrition and Health.
 GENYAL

-Scientific Director: Dr. Ana Ramírez de Molina
+General Director: Dr. Ana Ramírez de Molina

 The Platform for Clinical Trials in Nutrition and Health (GENYAL) constitutes a high-throughput genomic tool with high scientific level useful to investigate how individual human genomes interact with diet constituents and these in turn with the genome.
 The results of the research provide information about the benefits and harms of specific nutrients and food ingredients on the human health.
 The application includes both basic and applied research related to gene-diet interactions at the two fields, Nutrigenetic and Nutrigenomic.

 GENYAL caters Spanish and foreign research groups working on nutritional genomics, as well as food industry companies, interested in: